dgraph-io/pydgraph/README.md

 For this same reason, best-effort queries cannot guarantee to return the latest data.
 Best-effort queries are only supported by read-only transactions.

-### Run a mutation
+### Running a mutation

 `Txn#mutate(mu=Mutation)` runs a mutation.
 It takes in a `Mutation` object, which provides two main ways to set data: JSON and RDF N-Quad.
 You can choose whichever way is convenient.
-Most users won't need to create a `Mutation` object themselves.

 `Txn#mutate()` provides convenience keyword arguments `set_obj` and `del_obj`
 for setting JSON values and `set_nquads` and `del_nquads` for setting N-Quad